PentoHQ/tech-challenge-frontend/Notes.md

 `Newly added components`:

 - CenteredText : created generic component to place the text in center of the container, used at different places
-- Timer : to show the actions sessions time
+- Timer : to show the actions sessions time (Updated unit tests/specs as per the changes in duration)
 - ItemLabel: created generic component to show the session name and duration as a label for all sessions
 - SectionHeader: to add header title for both sections(active session and sessions list)
 - EditButton : to use under actions section on list page